OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 HealthVault periodically sends newsletters to help keep you informed of the latest improvements.
 HealthVault will also periodically send you an email summarizing recent account activity.
 Subject to your contact preferences, we also use your email addresses to send you promotional email.
 You can unsubscribe from these emails at any time.

-maineuropeanprivacymodule,mainsecurityofpersonaldatamodule,mainwherewestoreandprocessdatamodule,mainourretentionofpersonaldatamodule,maincollectionofdatafromchildrenmodule,mainpreviewreleasesmodule,mainchangestothisprivacystatementmodule,mainhowtocontactusmodule mainenterpriseservicesmodule,mainenterprisedevsoftwareappsmodule,mainmicrosoftcognitiveservicesmodule mainofficeservicesmodule,mainonedrivemodule,mainoutlookmodule,mainskypemodule mainbingmodule,maincortanamodule,mainMicrosoftTranslatormodule,mainswiftkeymodule mainactivationmodule,mainadvertisingidmodule,maindiagnosticsmodule,mainlocationservicesmotionsensingmodule,mainsecurityandsafetyfeaturesmodule, mainspeechinkingtypingmodule, mainsyncsettingsmodule,mainupdateservicesmodule,mainwebbrowsersmodule,mainwi-fisensemodule,mainwindowsappsmodule,mainwindowsmediaplayermodule,mainwindowshellomodule,mainwindowssearchmodule mainxboxmodule,mainwindowsstoremodule,mainmainmodule,maingroovemusicmoviestvmodule,mainsilverlightmodule mainmicrosoftservicelongmodule,mainhealthvaultmodule mainenterprisedeveloperproductsmoduleCookies
+maineuropeanprivacymodule,mainsecurityofpersonaldatamodule,mainwherewestoreandprocessdatamodule,mainourretentionofpersonaldatamodule,maincollectionofdatafromchildrenmodule,mainpreviewreleasesmodule,mainchangestothisprivacystatementmodule,mainhowtocontactusmodule mainenterpriseservicesmodule,mainenterprisedevsoftwareappsmodule mainofficeservicesmodule,mainonedrivemodule,mainoutlookmodule,mainskypemodule mainbingmodule,maincortanamodule,mainMicrosoftTranslatormodule,mainswiftkeymodule mainactivationmodule,mainactivityhistorymodule,mainadvertisingidmodule,maindiagnosticsmodule,mainlocationservicesmotionsensingmodule,mainsecurityandsafetyfeaturesmodule, mainspeechinkingtypingmodule, mainsyncsettingsmodule,mainupdateservicesmodule,mainwebbrowsersmodule,mainwi-fisensemodule,mainwindowsappsmodule,mainwindowsmediaplayermodule,mainwindowshellomodule,mainwindowssearchmodule mainxboxmodule,mainwindowsstoremodule,mainmainmodule,maingroovemusicmoviestvmodule,mainsilverlightmodule mainmicrosoftservicelongmodule,mainhealthvaultmodule mainenterprisedeveloperproductsmoduleCookies

 Most Microsoft Sites use "cookies," small text files that can be read by a web server in the domain that put the cookie on your hard drive.
 We may use cookies to store your preferences and settings. help with sign-in. provide targeted ads. and analyze site operations.
 Click here to learn more.

 EU-U.S. &.
 Swiss-U.S. Privacy Shield

 Microsoft adheres to the principles of the EU-U.S. and Swiss-U.S. Privacy Shield frameworks.
-To learn more, Click here.
+To learn more, click here.